Muhsin Hendricks: Death and responses

 Hendricks died after he was fatally shot in Bethelsdorp, Eastern Cape, on 15 February 2025, at the age of 57.
 While Hendricks was travelling in the back seat of a car, a Toyota Hilux stopped in front of the car – blocking the road – before two masked gunmen opened fire.
 Security camera footage shows the assailants fleeing the scene.
 As of 16 February, the police were still investigating a motive for the killing.
 He was laid to rest in a private ceremony.
 South African president Cyril Ramaphosa paid his condolences to Hendricks' family and friends.

 Initial reports claimed that he was murdered after reportedly officiating a lesbian wedding in Gqeberha.
 The Al-Ghurbaah Foundation, founded by Hendricks, disputed this and said that he had instead officiated the weddings of "two interfaith heterosexual couples" in Gqeberha.
+As of January 2026, no arrests had been made in his murder.

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) criticised Hendricks's killing and called on authorities to investigate the death.
 The Cape Town Ulama Board (CTUB) and United Ulama Council of South Africa (UUCSA) condemned the murder of Hendricks, while expressing their disapproval of his views.
 They emphasised the Islamic condemnation of violence and the importance of adhering to the rule of law, and stated that violence as a response to disagreements is unacceptable.
 They urged against speculation about the motive behind the murder and condemned any acts of violence against the LGBTQ community.